FAQs on the Authors Guild’s Positions and Advocacy Around Generative AI

 3)

 It is not efficient or even practicable for AI companies to seek licenses from each individual author who owns the rights to their works.
-So, the Authors Guild is proposing to create a collective license whereby a collective management organization (CMO) would license out rights on behalf of authors, negotiate fees with the AI companies, and then distribute those payment to authors who register with the CMO.
+So, the Authors Guild is proposing to create a collective license whereby a collective management organization (CMO) would license out rights on behalf of authors who chose to register with the CMO, negotiate fees with the AI companies with the limits set by the authors, and then distribute those payment to authors.
 These licenses could cover past uses of books, articles, and other works in AI systems, as well as future uses.
 The latter would not be licensed without a specific opt-in from the author or other rights holder.

 Collective licensing is an established concept and an effective means of paying creators and publishers where licensing creates market inefficiencies.
 For many years now, the Authors Registry and the Authors Coalition of America have distributed royalties received from foreign collective licenses to U.S. authors.